-Design and Drawing for Production A (0280) 1 Credit Grade 9 40 Weeks
+Design and Drawing for Production A (0280)1 CreditGrade 940 Weeks

-Students will develop freehand sketching and technical drafting techniques to analyze and describe constructible objects and shapes.
-This course fulfills Art requirement.
+Students will develop freehand sketching and technical drafting techniques to analyze and develop constructible objects and shapes.
+This course fulfills art requirements.
 Students will:

-- Learn the principals of architectural drawing.
+- Learn the principles of architectural drawing.

 - Utilize the basics of mechanical drawing

-- Create computer drawing using AutoCad.
+- Create computer drawing using AutoCAD.